gmhafiz/go8/README.md

 export DB_NAME=go8_db
 ```

-It is also possible to set them in `env` file.
+It is also possible to set them in an `.env` file.
 Just make sure this file is ignored in `.gitignore` because it should never be checked into source control.

 2. Fill in your database credentials in `.env` by making a copy of `env.example` first.
 ```shell